Bengas661/Disposition_sdtm/README.md

 ## Rationale

-Exploring subject disposition data often requires navigating multiple SDTM datasets.
+Exploring subject disposition data often requires navigating multiple SDTM datasets at the same time.
 This application consolidates key information into one interface, enabling faster and more intuitive review of subject-level outcomes.

 ---